 In Unreal Engine, the `HealthBar` component is exposed to UMG via ReactorUMG’s `UMG React Component` node.
 The `PlayerState` class broadcasts health updates to the React component using a custom event.
 The component is then placed in the game’s HUD widget, where it automatically updates when the player’s health changes.
 This approach reduces boilerplate code and makes the UI more maintainable, as the health bar logic is centralized in React while still leveraging Unreal Engine’s native systems for performance and integration.

 To test this, load the game and verify that the health bar updates smoothly when taking damage or healing.
-Check the console for any ReactorUMG warnings or errors, and ensure the localization strings are correctly loaded from the game’s translation files.AI that performs conversations that connect
+Check the console for any ReactorUMG warnings or errors, and ensure the localization strings are correctly loaded from the game’s translation files.Write like a pro.

 Automate your spreadsheet tasks with AI power